SunilPark1129/re-cafemilk/README.md

 ## Project Description

-- Providing ingredients and events for coffee shop.
+- The Cafe Milk website provides information on various drinks and provides information on events and announcements about Cafe Milk.

 ## Features
 > Features that I would like to introduce.